INPUT TAX CREDIT UNDER GST

 • In case of voluntary registration then the credit of such inputs held in stock immediately preceding the date of registration

-If a registered person ceases pay tax under composition scheme or his exempt supply becomes taxable supply–
+If a registered person ceases to pay tax under composition scheme or his exempt supply becomes taxable supply–

 • He can take credit tax paid on such inputs held in stock on the day immediately preceding the date from which he becomes liable to pay tax